Section Navigation

 Mrs Julie Ayre

 Julie is a planning professional for the local authority and as a team leader has been heavily involved with the delivery of the social and built infrastructure of Cambourne over several years, giving her a wealth of knowledge of the local area.
-She has one daughter at Jeavons Wood.

 Staff Governor